 John Francis Bongiovi, Jr. – more famously known as Jon Bon Jovi – was born in Perth Amboy, New Jersey on March 2, 1962.
 Bon Jovi spent his youth in the Garden State, and is in fact a blood relative of another New Jersey-bred musician: Frank Sinatra.
 Though the soon-to-be rocker grew up in a Catholic household, he was a bit of a trouble maker, often skipping school as a teenager.

 Bon Jovi developed a passion for music at a young age; he played in local bands with friends, and by the age of 16 was already playing clubs in the area.
-When he was 17 he worked at The Power Station, a recording studio run by his cousin.
+At 17, he got a job at The Power Station, a recording studio run by his cousin.
 A few years after that, Bon Jovi recorded an original song titled Runaway.
 Finding a record company interested in the song proved difficult, until he approached WAPP 103.5 FM “The Apple” in New York City, who added the song to a compilation album of local talent.
 The song became an instant hit and ignited Bon Jovi’s music career.

 Bon Jovi worked with a number of other famous artists throughout his career, and even enjoyed a minor career as an actor.
 But it’s his musical creativity and engaging demeanor that has made him such a success.
 His stage presence and energetic, melody-driven tunes are still creating fans world wide.
 The New Jersey-native has accomplished countless feats in the music world, and continues to stay active today, at the young age of 54!